vmarnauza/melody-gpt/README.md

 ## Fine-tuning

 Add training MIDI files in `backend/fine-tune/midi`.
 Sort them in folders named according to the user prompt that they should be associated with.
-For example if a MIDI file should be the result for prompt `angry vaporwave in the style of brian eno` then put it in a folder that has the prompt in its name.
+For example if a MIDI file should be the result for prompt `angry vaporwave in the style of brian eno` then put it in a folder that has the prompt as its name.

 Run fine-tuning with NPM: